Patrianovism: Immigration and Racial problems

 Corresponding to the beliefs that the Republic was "anti-national", the movement had discontentment with the branqueamento policy, that promoted immigration to Brazil from various European countries, specially from Italy and other Mediterranean nations, and from Japan.
 The Patrianovists believed that those immigrants were stealing away the jobs from native Brazilians, standing, for example, against the establishment of a Japanese company in the Amazon.

 Coupled with branqueamento, Arlindo blamed the Republic for the bad quality of life Afro-Brazilians had.

-According to researcher Ramatis Jacino, the AIPB was, perhaps, the most significant representant of black conservatism in brazilian history.
+According to researcher Ramatis Jacino, the AIPB was, perhaps, the most significant representant of black conservatism in Brazilian history.

 Party relationships

 Brazilian Integralist Action

 There were a lot of similarities between the AIPB and the AIB, as the Patrianovist political discourse appointed Brazilian Integralism as complementary to Patrianovism.
 Plínio Salgado, the most important Integralist figure in Brazil, used to exchange letters with Veiga, trying to get the later to support Integralism.

 In 1932, Arlindo Veiga dos Santos, the president of the party, co-founded the Secretary of Political Study, alongside Plínio.
 A handful of Patrianovists joined the organization, which would end up becoming the Brazilian Integralist Action (AIB).
 The Patrianovists left the group in the second semester, after it was made clear in the book "A posição do Integralismo" (Integralism's Alignment) that the best model of government for the Integralists would be a "Social Republic" in virtue of the loyalty of the integralists to republicanism.

 In the first periods of the AIB, Plínio was tempted to blame the Patrianovists in any eventual ailment of Integralism, for not joining them.
 However, when the AIB became a movement of the masses, which was never possible for the AIPB, he gave it up.
 With such turntables, several Patrianovists decided to leave the ranks of the AIPB to join their ideological cousins.

 One of the leaders of the patrianovist movement, Sebastião Pagano, proclaimed to the newspaper Diário de Notícia, that the reason behind the success of the integralist movement was due to the effort of patrianovism since 1928.

 Even though both groups were not in the same political group, the relationship between them was very friendly.
-Monarchists had no problem in joining together with the integralists, considering Brazilian integralism as a complement to organic monarchism.
+Monarchists had no problem in joining with the integralists, considering Brazilian integralism as a complement to organic monarchism.
 The leaders of the integralist movement, Plínio Salgado and Gustavo Barroso had monarchist sentiments.
 According to Barroso, "Patrianovism is monarchist because it is integralist".